hacksu/heroku-lesson/README.md

 I'd recommend using CloudFlare for DNS, its pretty great.

 However, we won't be covering domains and DNS in this lesson.

+After doing this, you should be able to visit your heroku app via your own domain name!